crystaldot/QST-2025/README.md

 # QST-2025
-This repository contains jupyter notebooks for "Hands-on training session using Qiskit" as a part of Two Day Workshop on "Quantum Science and Technolog" organized by Department of Physics Pondicherry University in association with IAPT RC-13.
+This repository contains jupyter notebooks for "Hands-on training session using Qiskit" as a part of Two Day Workshop on "Quantum Science and Technology" organized by Department of Physics Pondicherry University in association with IAPT RC-13.

-# Prerequisite Download and Installs for Workshop
+# Prerequisite Download and Installation for Workshop
-### Setting Up Python, Jupyter, and Qiskit
-This guide will help you set up Python (via Miniconda), install Jupyter Lab, Jupyter Notebook and required Qiskit packages for quantum computing.
+This guide will help you set up Python (via Miniconda), install Jupyter Lab and required Qiskit packages for the training session.

 ## Step 1: Install Miniconda (Recommended)
 Miniconda provides a lightweight environment with package management using `conda`.